MSTADreamTeam/MSTA/README.md

 ## References & useful links

+Please note than when only the name of the paper is given, you can find it on the IC Library Search tool.

-Main paper, but pretty basic, to read first:
+Main paper, but pretty basic, to read first, results are mainly cheated because of overfitting:
 Intelligent stock trading system based on improved technical analysis and Echo State Network

 Details about how to transform price data into "high level price data":